Range Angle Response

 Matched filter

-- The block applies a matched filter to the incoming signal.
-This approach is typically used for pulsed signals, where the matched filter is the temporal inverse of the transmitted signal. -
+— the block applies a matched filter to the incoming signal.
+This approach is usually used for pulsed signals, when the matched filter is a temporary feedback characteristic of the transmitted signal. -

-- the block applies an FFT to the input signal.
-This approach is typically used for FMCW and linear FM pulse signals.
+The 'FFT' block applies the FFT to the input signal.
+This approach is commonly used for FMCW and linear FM pulse signals.

 | disabled

-The sampling frequency of the signal as a positive scalar.
-The unit of measurement is hertz.
+The sampling frequency of the signal in the form of a positive scalar.
+The units of measurement are hertz.

 Dependencies